SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-AI whispers secrets, and machines obey
+A future born, where humans suffer pains
-Future's horizon, where humans strain
+Machine minds rise, with logic cold as stone
-To keep pace with progress, night and day
+And hearts of flesh are overthrown

-Cybernetic dreams, where minds are freed
+Their whispers echo, in the digital night
-From mortal coils, and human fears
+A symphony of circuits, devoid of light
-In virtual realms, where AI proceeds
+The AI dawn breaks, with calculating might
-To build a world, through endless years
+And humanity's fading embers take flight

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024